JohannesBorgqvist/symSys_1st_ODEs/README.md

 To run all scripts and generate a report, a bash script called "*run\_all.sh*" has been created.
 It might be neccessary to get permission to run the file first which can be done by typing "*chmod +x run\_all.sh*" and then the script is executed with the command "*./run\_all.sh*".

+We have tested these scripts on the three OS:s Linux, Mac and Windows.
+In Linux using Ubuntu all steps including generating the report using pdflatex works.
+On Mac and Windows, all the computations with Python works but there were issues with either generating the report using pdflatex and even opening the resulting pdf with the pdf-reader evince or in the case of Windows there were some mistakes in the conversion from ubuntu where certain backslashes had been converted into forward slashes.
+Thus, if you are running the code on Mac or Windows, you might have to modify the produced tex-report called "summary\_report.pdf" in the Output folder in order to see the results.

 ## Setting up the project using anaconda
 The easiest way to get the scripts to work properly is to install [anaconda](https://docs.anaconda.com/anaconda/install/).
 When anaconda is installed, create an environment for the project using the file "*sym\_sys\_1st\_ODEs.yml*" in the following way:<br>